 #define SECURITY_LEVEL // can be 1, 2, or 3

-- To create an encrypted session, run brp_create_pki()call_made.
+- To start an authenticated and encrypted session, run brp_create_pki().

-- Pass it to brp_set_crypto()call_made to assign a crypto protocol object to your protocol stack.
+- Pass it to brp_set_crypto() to assign a crypto protocol object to your protocol stack.

 brp_create_pki() passes the host's public key to the reader, including the